lv2/pugl/doc/c/world.rst

    PuglWorld* world = puglNewWorld(PUGL_MODULE, PUGL_WORLD_THREADS)

-It is a good idea to set a class name for your project with :func:`puglSetClassName`.
+It is a good idea to set a class name for your project with :func:`puglSetWorldString`.
 This allows the window system to distinguish different applications and, for example, users to set up rules to manage their windows nicely:

 .. code-block:: c

-   puglSetClassName(world, "MyAwesomeProject")
+   puglSetWorldString(world, PUGL_CLASS_NAME, "MyAwesomeProject")

 .. _setting-application-data: